krlawrence/graph/ChangeHistory.md

 - Made the coverage of Gremlin Server its own chapter.
 Issue #131.
 - Added more examples to the coverage of colleactions and 'local' scope.
 - Added a note at the start of Chapter 3 that mutation steps like `addV` are covered in Chapter 4.
+- Added several additional tip boxes containing links pointing to the official TinkerPop docs and/or source code.
 - Added a section on using a TinkerGraph containing the air-route data with Gremlin Server .
 Issue #118
   - Added the required config files to the `sample-data` folder.
 Issue #118
 - Added a small section with a pointer to the latest sample data.